Guide to Claiming Unemployment Benefits

-- Names, addresses and dates of employment for all your past employers for the last two years
+- Names, addresses and dates of employment for all employers for the last two years

-- It generally takes a few weeks after your claim to receive your first unemployment benefit check, direct deposit or debit card.
+It generally takes a few weeks after your claim to receive your first benefit check, direct deposit, or debit card.
 Some states require a one-week waiting period; therefore, the second week claimed is the first week of payment.

-Your state Job Service Offices are excellent resources to assist with a job search.
-Many free services are offered including job listings, career counseling, resume and cover letter writing help, and training.
-Take advantage of the help they can give you - it will make your job search easier.
+Your state job service offices can be excellent resources to assist with a job search.
+Many free services are offered, including job listings, career counseling, resume and cover letter writing help, and training.
+Take advantage of the help they can give you; it will make your job search easier.

 What is considered suitable employment varies from state to state.
-However, generally speaking, suitable work refers to a job that offers wages comparable to your recent employment and duties that fit your education level and work experience.
+However, it generally refers to a job that offers wages comparable to your recent employment and duties that fit your education level and work experience.
 Other factors include commuting time, as well as any potential health or safety risks to the job.

 After a certain amount of benefit weeks, some states expand the definition of suitable work.
 For example, after a certain number of weeks, suitable work might then include any work that you are capable of performing whether or not you have any experience or training (so long as some sort of training is provided to you).